jmcollin78/versatile_thermostat/.github/ISSUE_TEMPLATE/issue.md

 ```

 <!-- Please do not send an image but a copy / paste of the attributes in yaml format. -->

+## If it is releveant to regulation performance or optimisation some curves are needed
+To have a great curves demonstrating what you think is a problem, please install and configure what is described here: [Even better with Plotly to tune your Thermostat](#even-better-with-plotly-to-tune-your-thermostat)

 ## Describe the bug
 A clear and concise description of what the bug is.